Here at Workaway you will find 981 hosts and organisations for ngo volunteer work.

 The longer you stay, the more responsibilities you will be trusted with, and the more fun the volunteering becomes.
 But one thing is sure – you’ll learn a lot and you’ll end up doing whatever it is you do best!
 Business development (good fundraising ideas), marketing (photos and videos), IT (website, database, mailings), general admin, answering emails, filing… It’s not always necessary to have relevant experience when applying to volunteer with an nonprofit organization, the most important thing is that you are eager to help and enthusiastic about supporting the cause.
 If that sounds like you, then why are you waiting?
 Check out the different NGOs with host profiles on Workaway!

-Workaway has more than 38,000 hosts all over the world, among them nearly a 1000 NGOs, all looking for volunteers.
+Workaway has more than 50,000 opportunities all over the world, among them nearly a 1000 NGOs, all looking for volunteers.
 Browse our host lists to find incredible opportunities all over the world to help meaningful community projects.

 Volunteering is always associated with doing good and it’s obvious that giving your time and effort to supporting an NGO will help the organization and the local community.
 But what’s in it for you?